EvansWinner/awesome-line-editors/README.md

 It is also the source of the world's first software "[Easter egg](https://www.acriticalhit.com/make-love-not-war-first-software-easter-egg/)."

-Teco does not, by itself, seemt to be well integrated into the Unix style of doing things, and I have spent very little time looking at it myself, since my interest is mainly practical, but for what it's worth:
+Teco does not, by itself, seem to be well integrated into the Unix style of doing things, and I have spent very little time looking at it myself, since my interest is mainly practical, but for what it's worth: